 Quantitative Methods for Business and Economics teaches the mathematical tools from Calculus and Linear Algebra which are used in Economics and Business.
 Topics include derivatives, multivariate derivatives, and systems of equations applied to problems from Economics and Business.
 (Not open to students who have taken MATH 201.
 This course cannot replace MATH 201 as a pre-requisite for MATH 202.)
 Prerequisites: Level IV mathematics placement, or successful completion of a Level III mathematics course; or permission of the instructor.
 (This course may be taken for credit as BUSI 205).

 ECON 222 Research Methods in Economics 3 credits

 Research Methods in Economics introduces elementary research methods in economics.
 The course includes the use of microcomputers in economics and business.
 Emphasis is on using spreadsheets to prepare quantitative research projects in economics.
 The course also covers writing quantitative reports in economics.
 (This course may be taken for credit as BUSI 222).
 Prerequisites: ECON 163 and MATH 281 or 383 or PSYC 205.
 Prerequisite or corequisite: MATH 282 or 384.

-Comparative Economic Development examines major analytical and policy issues facing the “lesser developed” nations of the world.
-Development is defined, and contrasting policies of individual countries that have succeeded or failed are examined.
-The developmental role of agriculture, export-oriented policies, women, labor markets, multinational corporations, the public sector, the World Bank, and the International Monetary Fund are also considered.
-Prerequisite: ECON 162 or 163.
+Comparative Economic Development examines major analytical economics and environmental policy issues facing the “lesser developed” nations of the world.
+Development is defined and contrasting policies of individual countries that have succeeded or failed are examined.
+The developmental role of agriculture, export-oriented policies, women, labor markets, multinational corporations, the public sector, the World Bank, and the International Monetary Fund, upon the environment and the economy are also considered.

 ECON 280 Managerial Economics 3 credits